-To be able to survive and thrive alongside with disruptive technologies, your organisation needs digital leaders and managers that have all the 3 critical characteristics mentioned above.
-Nevertheless, your organisation also needs to know if you already have these talents on hand, how can you nourish them so they can maximise their potential, and have you established the right culture where they can learn and grow?
+To be able to survive and thrive alongside disruptive technologies, your organisation needs digital leaders and managers that have all the 3 critical characteristics mentioned above.
+Nevertheless, your organisation also needs to know if you already have these talents on hand.
+How can you nourish them so they can maximise their potential?
+And have you established the right culture where they can learn and grow?

 If you are looking for inspirations to transform yourself and stay agile to meet unprecedented events today, start with this book - 'Habits of Success: What top entrepreneurs routinely do in business and in life', a collection of impactful yet short, and easy to digest stories that let us explore a snippet of the daily lives of leading CEOs.